 During the Second Temple period, the success of the Maccabees was dramatic but short-lived.
 The Hasmonean kings themselves became Hellenised.
 The office of High Priest became politicised.
 No one could contain the growing rifts within the nation.
 Having defeated the Greeks, the nation fell to the Romans.
 Sixty years later Rabbi Akiva identified Bar Kochba as another “great man” in the mould of Judah the Maccabee, and the result was the worst tragedy in Jewish history until the Holocaust.

 Judaism is about diffused responsibility, making each individual count, building cohesive teams on the basis of a shared vision, educating people to their full potential, and valuing honest argument and the dignity of dissent.
 That is the kind of culture the rabbis inculcated during the centuries of dispersion.
 It is how the pioneers built the land and state of Israel in modern times.
 It is the vision Moses articulated in the last month of his life in the book of Devarim.

 This calls for leaders who inspire others with their vision, delegating, empowering, guiding, encouraging and making space.
 That is what God was hinting to Moses when he told him to take seventy elders and let them stand with him in the tent of meeting, and

-“I will come down and speak with you there, and I will take some of the spirit that is on you and put it on them”Num.
-11:16-17
+“I will come down and speak with you there, and I will take some of the spirit that is on you and place it upon them.”Num.
+11:17

 God was telling Moses that great leaders do not create followers; they create leaders.
 They share their inspiration.
 They give of their spirit to others.
 They do not see the people they lead as children who need a father-mother-nursemaid, but as adults who need to be educated to take individual and collective responsibility for their own future.